An Overview of Tennis Elbow (Lateral Epicondylitis)

-The term lateral epicondylitis—often referred to as “tennis elbow,” is a condition marked by small tears in the tendons that surround the elbow area, with subsequent tendinosis and inflammation.
+The term lateral epicondylitis, often referred to as “tennis elbow,” is a condition marked by small tears in the tendons that surround the elbow area, with subsequent tendinosis and inflammation.
 These tears occur on the outside of the elbow and do so because of cumulative and on-going trauma that is caused by repeated use of the arm and forearm muscles.
 Athletes and sports enthusiasts who play tennis are at a higher risk for developing lateral epicondylitis.
 Additionally, workers who frequently grip, lift, and use heavy tools are prone to the condition.
-The pain and tenderness associated with medial epicondylitis or “golfers elbow” will occur on the inside of the elbow and will intensify when lifting, extending or making a fist.
+The pain and tenderness associated with tennis elbow will occur on the outside of the elbow and will intensify when lifting, extending or making a fist.